- Education and Science»

 I’d also rather have my eyesight than a dog’s.
 They see better in dim light and hold a slight advantage over us when it comes to seeing beside and behind themselves, but their color perception is very weak.

 You may remember from your grade school science class that eyes contain two types of receptor cells, rods and cones.
 What you may not remember is which do what.
-Well, I'm here to tell you that cones detect colors and that dogs' eyes are about 90% rods.
+It's the cones that detect colors and that dogs' eyes are about 90% rods.

 A dog’s hearing is better than ours, though.
 Not only is the frequency range of sounds they can hear wider than ours, but dogs with upright outer ears are able to funnel fainter sounds into the hearing mechanisms of the inner ear.